lfzhu-phys/Melting/README.md

    Guide for installation, see: https://anaconda.org/conda-forge/ovito

-In case you want to run the notebook in a terminal,
+in case you want to run the notebook in a terminal,

 3) snakemake.